-6.1 Superannuation Fund and Payments
+6.1 Superannuation Fund

 Choice of Fund applied from 1st January 2012 and enabled existing and new Employees to have the option to nominate a superannuation fund of their choice in accordance with applicable legislation.
-For any Employee that does not provide a Choice of Fund form within the requisite period determined by the Employer, all contributions will be paid to the Stapled Super Fund or in the event of no Stapled Super Fund details exist, it will go through to Council's default fund being Hostplus Superannuation Pty Ltd.
+For any Employee that does not provide a Choice of Fund form within the requisite period determined by the Employer, all contributions will be paid to the Stapled Super Fund or in the event of no Stapled Super Fund details exist, it will go through to Australian Super.